Stay in Vienna

 If you manage three

 Add the Albertina.
 Temporary exhibitions often beat the permanent collection.
-Downstairs the Batliner collection with Monet, Picasso, Bacon.
-Thursday late opening until 9 pm.
+Downstairs, the Batliner collection with Monet, Picasso, Bacon.
+Thursday late opening until 9 pm - the most relaxed slot of the week, since the tour groups are long gone by dinner time.

 For Schiele fans